MaheshUmale/javaApp/SYSTEM_DOCUMENTATION.md

     *   **Order Placement**: The `placeOrder` method constructs a `PlaceOrderRequest` object, populating it with details like instrument, quantity, side, and order type.
     *   **Position Tracking Caveat**: A critical piece of logic resides here.
 After a successful order placement, the manager attempts to update the `PositionManager`.
         *   For **LIMIT** orders, it assumes the fill price is the same as the order price and immediately adds the position.
         *   For **MARKET** orders, the final fill price is unknown when the order is placed.
-The system logs a warning as it cannot accurately track the entry price without a post-trade confirmation feed.
-*   **Order Modification & Cancellation**:
-    *   The manager provides `modifyOrder` and `cancelOrder` methods that wrap the Upstox API calls, allowing for full lifecycle management of orders.
+To avoid tracking positions with inaccurate entry prices, it logs a critical warning and **does not** add the position to the manager.
+This highlights a known limitation: the system requires a separate "fill-tracking" service (e.g., a webhook or polling mechanism) for accurate P&L on market orders.
 *   **API Interaction**:
     *   `POST /v2/order/place`: To place a new order.
     *   `PUT /v2/order/modify`: To modify a pending order.